AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ### Debug a worker

-Asset Compute applications provide various levels of debugging from traditional `console.log(..)` output, to integrations with __VS Code__ and  __wskdebug__, allowing developers step through worker code as it executes in real time.
+Asset Compute workers provide various levels of debugging from traditional `console.log(..)` output, to integrations with __VS Code__ and  __wskdebug__, allowing developers step through worker code as it executes in real time.

 + [Debug a worker](./test-debug/debug.md)